isaac-evs/tarea_1/README.md

-# This is a test repository
+# This is the homework 1 repository

 This repository was created to start learning Github